1bengardner/toshes-quest-ii-editor/README.md

 Using the editor may render your saved file incompatible with the game.
 If you manage to mess up your saved game, you'll have to un-mess it yourself.
 Keep a backup!

+> I mainly used this as a tool to help test the game during development.
+It's not meant as a game enhancement tool, but you're free to use it that way!

 ## Requirements

 The editor depends on many [game source](https://github.com/1bengardner/toshes-quest-ii/tree/master/source) files including its images and data.